workflow4metabolomics/metaMS/tools/metaMS_runGC/README.rst

 --------------
 **Version 3.0 - 20/05/2019**

 - Divided tool into two new.
-One will be metaMS_plot and this one stay the same without plotting chromatograms
+One will be metaMS_plot and this one stay the same without plotting chromatograms and without zip files

 **Version 2.0 - 15/05/2017**